A Fokker-Planck Framework for Control of Epidemics: A controlled stochastic SIR model and Fokker-Planck equation

+To describe the time evolution of the stochastic process governed by~\eqref{eq:dynamics}, we consider its probability density function (PDF).
+Let \( x = (x_1, x_2)^T \), and define \( f(x,t) \) as the PDF of \( X(t) \), representing the probability density of the system being in state \( x \) at time \( t \).
 We assume the existence of a bounded domain $\Omega \subset \R^2$ with Lipschitz boundary which is positively invariant under the dynamics \eqref{eq:dynamics}, whereupon we consider initial data $X_0$ drawn from a probability distribution with density function $f_0(x)$ defined on $\Omega$.
 Note that existence of such $\Omega$ is not a prohibitive assumption.
 So long as the functions $\sigma_S,\sigma_I,\tfrac{\sigma_S}S, \tfrac{\sigma_I}{I}$ are bounded for bounded values of their inputs (which is true, for example, when $\sigma_S,\sigma_I$ are continuous and proportional to $S,I$ respectively), global existence of a bounded, nonnegative solution of \eqref{eq:dynamics} follows directly as in \cite{Gray,JJS,JYJS,ZZY}, whereupon one can take $\Omega = (a_{\text{min}},a_{\text{max}})^2$ for any $a_{\text{min}} \le 0$ and $a_{\text{max}}>0$ sufficiently large.
 Besides this, for the sake of theoretical results below, we will always assume that $\sigma_S^2,\sigma_I^2$ are twice continuously differentiable in $x$, and continuous in $u$.

-Given this the Fokker-Planck equation describing the evolution of the probability distribution function for the solution of \eqref{eq:dynamics} is given by along with zero flux boundary conditions $\mathcal F \cdot \hat n = 0$ on $\partial \Omega \times (0,T]$, where $\mathcal F$ is the flux, defined componentwise by For a derivation of the Fokker-Planck equation and discussion of related topics, see \cite{FPBook}.
+Given this, the Fokker-Planck equation describing the evolution of the probability distribution function for the solution of \eqref{eq:dynamics} is given by along with zero flux boundary conditions $\mathcal F \cdot \hat n = 0$ on $\partial \Omega \times (0,T]$, where $\mathcal F$ is the flux, defined componentwise by For a derivation of the Fokker-Planck equation and discussion of related topics, see \cite{FPBook}.
 The time horizon $T > 0$ in \eqref{eq:FPcontrolled} is somewhat artificial.
 In theory, the time interval $(0,T)$ could be replaced with $(0,\infty)$.
 However, for the sake of formulating an optimal control problem, we will consider the finite time interval.